 One of the most important reasons for choosing the J/80 is the fun factor!
 The boat is incredibly responsive and handles like a dream.
 We compare the J/80 to the BMW of the sailing world.
 Through high end parts and construction, we get a performance machine that keeps our students coming back for more.

 Don’t just take our word for it, come and experience the J/80 for yourself!

-We use the J/37 as the primary training boat for our cruising courses.
+We use Chesapeake Boating Club cruisers as the primary training boats for our cruising courses.

 Click HERE for photos and information about these cruising boats.